 Now that almost 30 years have passed, I have an interest in depression in older adults.
 As we pass the 60-year mark, there are many challenges to deal with.
 Illness, death of a loved one, loneliness, financial constraints…

 How has depression affected your life?
+Have you experienced it in any particular point in life?
+What type of support helped you?
 Join the conversation in the comments below.

 Tags Reducing Stress